Quantum Information Meets Quantum Matter -- From Quantum Entanglement to Topological Phase in Many-Body Systems: Summary and further reading

 The idea of topological entanglement entropy was proposed in \cite{KP0604,LW0605} and two different schemes for calculation were provided.
 It has been used in numerical calculations to successfully identify nontrivial topological orders in physical systems.
 For example, see \cite{IHM1172,JWB1202}.

 The information-theoretic aspects of topological entanglement entropy and its relationship to irreducible many-body correlation are discussed in~\cite{liu2014irreducible,MaxEnt}.
-The generalizations of topological entanglement entropy to study symmetry breaking orders are discussed in~\cite{MaxEnt,LIT} and to study SPT orders and mixing orders are discussed in~\cite{zeng2014topological}.
+The generalizations of topological entanglement entropy to study symmetry breaking orders are discussed in~\cite{MaxEnt,LIT} and to study SPT orders and mixed orders are discussed in~\cite{zeng2014topological}.
 The error-correcting properties of the SPT ground-states are discussed in~\cite{DB09,zeng2014topological}.
-The generalized topological entanglement entropy of critical systems are discussed in~\cite{LIT}, where the results for the transverse-field Ising model is consistent with the CFT calculation given in~\cite{PhysRevLett.102.170602,de2015entanglement}.
+The generalized topological entanglement entropy of critical systems are discussed in~\cite{LIT}, where the results for the transverse-field Ising model is shown to be consistent with the CFT calculation given in~\cite{PhysRevLett.102.170602,de2015entanglement}.

 Recently, it has been realized that more detailed information about topological order can be extracted from the entanglement structure of the system than just a single number of entanglement entropy.
 It has been proposed in \cite{LH0804,PTB1039} that, the entanglement spectrum, i.e. the eigenvalue spectrum of the reduced density matrix, has meaning of its own.
 In fact for a gapped topologically ordered system, the `low energy' sector of the entanglement spectrum should reflect the nature of the low energy excitations on the edge of the system.
 Moreover, it was realized that entanglement entropy of systems on nontrivial manifolds, like cylinder or torus, can provide more information about the quasiparticle content of the topological system than that calculated on a plane \cite{ZGT1251}.